ishaansathaye/ML/README.md

 #### Implementing Gradient Descent Well: Feature Scaling
 - Features should have similar ranges of values (0-2000) and (0-5)
-- Scaling would make countrous of cost function more circular -> gradient decsent takes direct path to global minimum (size/2000) and (# of rooms/5)
+- Scaling would make contours of cost function more circular -> gradient decent takes direct path to global minimum (size/2000) and (# of rooms/5)
 - Each feature have range: -1 <= x <= 1 (Close enough to this range should have efficient algorithm), (not too small or not too large)
 - #### Mean Normalization
     - Take average: (testSize - avgSize) / (maxSize - minSize)